 CUSC Parties; and

-Non-CUSC Parties who have a contractual agreement with NGESO to provide one or more measures of this System Defence Plan.
+Non-CUSC Parties who have a contractual agreement with NESO to provide one or more measures of this System Defence Plan.

 The Connection and Use of System Code

 The Connection and Use of System Code (CUSC) defines the arrangements for parties connecting to or using the Transmission System including but not limited to, issues such as connection, charging, Mandatory Ancillary Services and Balancing Services.